American alligator: Distribution

-American alligators, being native both to the Nearctic and Neotropical realms, are found in the wild in the Southeastern United States, from the Lowcountry in South Carolina, south to Everglades National Park in Florida, and west to the southeastern region of Texas.
+American alligators, being native both to the Nearctic and Neotropical realms, are found in the wild in the Southeastern United States, from the Lowcountry in South Carolina, south to Everglades National Park in Florida, and west to South Texas.
 They are found in parts of North Carolina, South Carolina, Georgia, Florida, Louisiana, Alabama, Mississippi, Arkansas, Oklahoma, and Texas.
 Some of these locations appear to be relatively recent introductions, with often small but reproductive populations.
 Louisiana has the largest American alligator population of any U.S. state.
 In the future, possible American alligator populations may be found in areas of Mexico adjacent to the Texas border.
 The range of the American alligator is slowly expanding northwards, including into areas they once found unsuitable, such as Virginia.
 American alligators have been naturally expanding their range into Tennessee, and have established a small population in the southwestern part of that state via inland waterways, according to the state's wildlife agency.
 They have been extirpated from Virginia, and occasional vagrants from North Carolina wander into the Great Dismal Swamp.

-In 2021, an individual was found in Calvert County, Maryland, near Chesapeake Bay, where it was shot and killed by a hunter using a crossbow.
+In 2021, an individual was found in Calvert County, Maryland, near the Chesapeake Bay, where it was shot and killed by a hunter using a crossbow.
 Additional reports of American alligators from this region exist, though they are believed to be escaped or released exotic pets.